Nest-Microservices-Samples/products-microservice/README.md

 6. **🧪 Test the microservice:**
    Use tools like **Postman**, **Insomnia**, or `curl` to send TCP messages and test the microservice endpoints.
 Both Postman and Insomnia are powerful tools that allow you to easily create requests, view responses, and debug APIs.

+## 📂 Data Folder for Testing

+- The `data` folder in the root of the project is intended for adding sample product data to the database for testing purposes.
+You can place JSON or CSV files with product information in this folder and use scripts or commands to import them into your development database.

 ## 📚 Documentation

 - For more details about the endpoints and their usage, refer to the `docs` folder or the Postman/Insomnia collection provided.